-If you’re in the hunt for a new smartphone, the Galaxy S10 should be at or near the top of your list.
+If you’re in the hunt for a new smartphone, these Galaxy S10 models should be at or near the top of your list.
 Samsung’s flagships are very capable devices.

-Samsung is reportedly cooking up another flagship for 2019.
-Galaxy Note 10 rumors are starting to pickup as we push through the spring and the company is supposedly cooking up multiple Note 10 models including one with a larger display.
+Samsung is cooking up another flagship for 2019.
+Galaxy Note 10 rumors are picking up as we push through the summer and the company is planning to launch multiple Note 10 models including one with a bigger display.

-If the current crop of devices fails to catch your eye or you’re simply not in a rush to buy anything right now, you should think about waiting for next year’s Galaxy S11 flagship.
+If the current crop of devices fails to catch your eye or you’re simply not in a rush to buy a new device, you should think about waiting for next year’s Galaxy S11 flagship.

 Samsung Galaxy S11 Rumors

-The Samsung Galaxy S11 release date is months away and some of you might not have the ability to wait.
-That said, the Galaxy S11 should be on your radar if you’ll be looking for a device in 2019, if only to rule out waiting for its arrival.
+The Samsung Galaxy S11 release date won’t land until next year and some of you might not have the ability to wait.
+That said, the Galaxy S11 should be on your radar if you’ll be looking for a device in 2019, if only to rule out waiting for its arrival in the new year.

 In this guide we’ll take you through the best reasons to wait for the Samsung Galaxy S11 and the reasons why you might want to pass and go with another device.